MarcosMasip/PocketCats-self-contained/README.md

   - Use `tensorflow-macos` instead of `tensorflow`.
 - OAuth login failing:
   - The backend ships with example GitHub client settings.
 You may need to configure your own OAuth app or test non‑OAuth endpoints.
+- Getting `dquote>` prompt in terminal:
+  - This means there’s an unmatched quote from copy/paste.
+Press Ctrl+C to cancel the line, then paste and run the commands line‑by‑line without inline comments.
+The quickstart blocks above have comments moved outside the code blocks to avoid this.

 ## Shutdown / close everything